FasterXML/jackson-modules-base/blackbird/README.md

 ### Registering module

-To use the the Module in Jackson, simply register it with the ObjectMapper instance:
+To use the Module in Jackson, simply register it with the ObjectMapper instance:

 ```java
 ObjectMapper mapper = JsonMapper.builder()